CSaP

 - Prerequisite: the code must correctly compile, link and start on Ubuntu 24.04 (or later).

-- Correctness of the code: main evaluation element that determines (alone!) the passing of the exam.
+- Correctness of the code: main evaluation element that determine the passing of the exam.

 - Error handling: it is an integral part of the correctness of the code!